Local Terminlogy

 }

-4. Create the JSON file with the FHIR profile: mypackage/input/resources/StructureDefinition-tutorial-service-request.json with the following content:
+4. Create the JSON file with the FHIR profile at the path: mypackage/input/resources/StructureDefinition-tutorial-service-request.json Add the following content to the file:

 {